-How well the cruise control will work on hills depends upon the vehicle speed, load, and the steepness of the hills.
+How well the cruise control works on hills depends on the vehicle speed, the load, and the steepness of the hills.
 When going up steep hills, you might have to step on the accelerator pedal to maintain your speed.
 When going downhill, you might have to brake or shift to a lower gear to keep your speed down.
-If the brake pedal is applied, cruise control will disengage.
+If the brake pedal is applied. the cruise control will disengage.